dinesh4524/phishnex/GUIDE.md

 ### 3. API Key Configuration (Required)

-The AI scanner needs a Google Gemini API key to function.
+The scanner needs a Google API key to function.

 1.  **Get an API Key:** Obtain your free API key from [Google AI Studio](https://aistudio.google.com/).
 2.  **Create `.env` File:** In the root of the project, create a new file named `.env`.